takeiteasy/AppleLisp/README.md

 # AppleLisp

 AppleScript really sucks.
 I don't like it.
-AppleScript is a Clojure-like Lisp dialect designed to automate macOS.
+AppleLisp is a Clojure-like Lisp dialect designed to automate macOS.

 ## About